Non-vanishing of central $L$-values of the Gross family of elliptic curve: Infinite descent over the field and a main conjecture for

-where the $f_k$ for $k=1, \ldots,m$ are non-zero elements of $\Lambda(\Gamma)$ and $D$ is some finite $\Lambda(\Gamma)$-module.
-Moreover, the ideal $\fC(\fM) = f_1 \cdots f_m\Lambda(\Gamma)$ is then uniquely determined by $\fM$, and is called the {\it characteristic ideal} of $\fM$.
-Any generator of this ideal is called a {\it characteristic element} of $\fM$, and the image of a characteristic element under the isomorphism $i$ will be called a {\it characteristic power series} of $\fM$.
-The following elementary lemma is then classical \cite[Appendix A.2]{CS}. \begin{lem} Let $\fM$ be a finitely generated torsion $\Lambda(\Gamma)$-module, and let $c_\fM(T)$ be any characteristic power series of $\fM$.
-Then the following assertions are equivalent: $(i) c_\fM(0) \neq 0$, (ii) $\fM_\Gamma$ is finite, and (iii) $\fM^\Gamma$ is finite.
+\begin{lem} Let~$\fM$ be a finitely generated torsion $\Lambda(\Gamma)$-module, and let~$c_\fM(T)$ be any characteristic power series of~$\fM$.
+Then the following assertions are equivalent: (i) $c_\fM(0) \neq 0$, (ii) $\fM_\Gamma$ is finite, and (iii) $\fM^\Gamma$ is finite.
 Moreover, when these equivalent assertions hold, we have

 Here, $|\cdot|_p$ is a fixed multiplicative valuation on $\BC_p$ extending $|\cdot|_\fP$.
-We note here that we always fix an embedding of $T$ into $\BC_p$ via the prime $\fP$. \end{lem}
+We note here that we always fix an embedding of~$T$ into $\BC_p$ via the prime~$\fP$. \end{lem}

 In particular, if $\fM$ has no non-zero finite $\Gamma$-submodules, then the lemma shows that $\fM^\Gamma = 0$ when $c_\fM(0) \neq 0$.
-Finally, we write $\msi$ for the ring of integers of the completion of the maximal unramified extension of $T_\fP$, and we define \mbox{$\Lambda_\msi(\Gamma) = \msi[[\Gamma]]$} to be the Iwasawa algebra of $\Gamma$ with coefficients in $\msi$.
+Finally, we write $\msi$ for the ring of integers of the completion of the maximal unramified extension of~$T_\fP$, and we define \mbox{$\Lambda_\msi(\Gamma) = \msi[[\Gamma]]$} to be the Iwasawa algebra of~$\Gamma$ with coefficients in~$\msi$.

 Another key input we need for treating the case $p=2$ is that we need to show $X(F_\infty)$ is a finitely generated $\BZ_2$-module.
-Fortunately, this follows easily from our earlier work \cite{CKL}. \begin{lem} The Iwasawa module $X(F_\infty)$ is a finitely generated $\BZ_2$-module. \end{lem} \begin{proof} We have the inclusions of fields
+It follows easily from our earlier work~\cite{CKL}.